Prostitution Attorney in Flagstaff

 In Arizona, prostitution is a criminal offense under Arizona Revised Statutes (A.R.S.) § 13-3214.
 The law defines prostitution as "knowingly engaging in, agreeing to engage in, or offering to engage in sexual conduct with any person for money or any other valuable consideration."

-It is important to note that the law's definition is broad and applies to all parties involved in the transaction, from the person offering sexual services to the person offering to pay for them.
+This definition is broad and applies to all parties involved in the transaction, from the person offering sexual services to the person offering to pay for them.
 Our knowledgeable Flagstaff prostitution defense lawyer understands the nuances of this statute and how courts in Arizona interpret it.

 Arizona law does not have a separate statute for "solicitation of prostitution," so both the person offering services and the person offering to pay for them are charged under the same statute.
 For first-time offenders, a prostitution charge is a Class 1 Misdemeanor, the most serious type of misdemeanor in Arizona.